 Trump shows support for Pelosi as rift with Ocasio-Cortez deepens

-Spat started when Pelosi seemed to criticise four newly-elected congresswomen in interview
+Spat started when Pelosi seemed to criticise four new congresswomen in an interview

-Things kicked off last week when Nancy Pelosi appeared to disparage four of the newly-elected congresswomen in an interview.
+House speaker Nancy Pelosi, above, told her party members to refrain from targeting each other on Twitter, and criticised any attacks on moderate Democrats, many of whom are facing re-election battles.
 Photograph: Erik S Lesser

 Nancy Pelosi received praise from unexpected quarters on Friday.

-Speaking to journalists as he left for Wisconsin, Donald Trump said that he felt Alexandria Ocasio-Cortez, the 29-year-old New York congresswoman, had been “very disrespectful” to the House Speaker.
+Speaking to journalists as he left for Wisconsin, Donald Trump said he felt Alexandria Ocasio-Cortez, the 29-year-old New York congresswoman, had been “very disrespectful” to the House speaker.

 “Cortez should treat Nancy Pelosi with respect.
 She should not be doing what she’s doing,” he said.
 “She is not a racist.”